Last updated on April 8th, 2018

 The St. Paul Gangster Tour

 This summer I got the opportunity to take a St. Paul Gangster Tour offered by Wabasha Street Caves.
 The tour lasted a couple hours and offered a lot of great information on the history of St. Paul.
 As a girl from the West side of the suburbs, I have to say I haven’t spent much time on that side of the cities.
 I was amazed at all the history I learned.
 I kept making mental notes on places I wanted to go back to just to photograph.
+It turned out to be one of the Best St Paul Tours I’ve done.

 The St. Paul Gangster Tour was great.
 They show up in a nicely air-conditioned coach and took you through the streets of St. Paul.
 Along the way, one of the local gangsters of the day entertain you and filled you in on all the antics they were up to.
 They took you by John Dillinger’s house.
 You saw the location of famous shootouts and even the Ham’s kidnapping location.
 We found out where the Ma Barker’s gang was staying and how they managed to escape the FBI thanks to the help of the St. Paul police.
 You’ll find out all about Baby Face Nelson and Alvin Creepy Karpis.